engrit-illinois/Get-CMAppDepTypeData/README.md

 A string representing the name of a MECM collection.
 Only computer names which are found as members of the given collection will be considered and acted upon.

+### -DisablePsVersionCheck
+Optional switch.
+When specified the module will attempt to run regardless of the current version of PowerShell.
+Normally, the module refuses to run if the major current version of PowerShell is less than 7.

 ### -Csv \<string\>
 Optional string.
 The full path of a CSV file to output resulting data to.